VortexQuasarX/POLYGOT_PDF/README.md

 # POLYGOT_PDF

-This project combines two repositories for PDF language translation functionality.

----

-## Original Repository Content (PolyglotPDF-Verbion)

-# Verbion

-Verbion is a language translation tool designed to simplify the translation process of PDF documents.
+This is a language translation tool designed to simplify the translation process of PDF documents.
 Leveraging the power of the mBART-large-50 model, Verbion provides an intuitive and user-friendly interface for translating texts between multiple languages.

 ## Features
 - Upload PDFs for seamless text extraction.